grampelberg/katacoda-scenarios/nodevoto/install-nodevoto.md

 `curl https://run.linkerd.io/nodevoto.yml | kubectl apply -f -`{{execute}}

-This command fetches the Kubrernetes config for an example application that allows voting for gifs.
+This command fetches the Kubernetes config for an example application that allows voting for gifs.

 First, let's wait until everything is running.
 You can do that with: